 A person may make a complaint or request to access or correct personal information about the person held by us.
 Such a request must be made in writing to the following address:

 Contact person: Privacy Officer

 Telephone number: +61 7 3231 2444

 Postal address: GPO Box 834, Brisbane Qld 4001

 CHANGES TO THE POLICY

-This policy is effective February 2018.
+This policy was last updated on 8 February 2022.
 If you have any comments on the policy, please contact our Privacy Officer.